thegooddocsproject/templates/README.md

 ## How to use these templates

 We like to compare documentation types to aisles in a grocery store.
 Each aisle includes related templates, which you can think of as ingredients.
-Use these ingredients in documentation cookbooks to whip up docs that are hot and ready to eat for your readers.
+Use these ingredients in documentation cookbooks to whip up docs for your readers.

 When writing your documentation, it helps to think about the following: